Latest news on Castle Gateway

 - in February we submitted a planning application for the Castle and Eye of York area

 - Executive received an update on the Castle Gateway project on 16 June and agreed to a series of recommendations to progress the scheme.
-Members agreed to procure a new contractor to complete the Castle Mills design and costing process, to allow construction to begin (subject to Executive approval) in summer 2023.
-The decision on whether to build a multi-storey car park at St George’s Field was deferred until Executive has a construction price for Castle Mills (summer 2023)
+Members agreed to procure a new contractor to complete the Castle Mills design and costing process, to allow construction to begin (subject to Executive approval).
+The decision on whether to build a multi-storey car park at St George’s Field was deferred until Executive has a construction price for Castle Mills

-- the new public realm at Castle and Eye of York is included in the council’s round two Levelling Up Fund bid to be submitted in the summer
+- the new public realm at Castle and Eye of York was included in the council’s round two Levelling Up Fund bid submitted in August

 - other elements of the Masterplan that could be considered in the future include marketing 17 to 21 Piccadilly to an affordable housing provider (Spark York's lease has been extended whilst the site is sold), and considering new cultural facilities for the Castle Museum

 - in January it was announced that the Round Two Levelling Up Fund bid was unsuccessful; we remain committed to delivering this transformational project and will review the business case and other sources of funding

 - At a meeting on 16 November 2023, councillors received an update on the Castle Gateway regeneration and agreed to a series of recommendations for the next steps

 Castle Gateway Advisory Group

 Alongside the My Castle Gateway process, the Castle Gateway Advisory Group has brought significant experience, expertise and critical challenge to the project.
 Consisting of key stakeholders, partners and statutory consultees such as Historic England, Environment Agency and York Museums Trust the group has provided constant feedback on the emerging proposals to help refine the final version; they are fully supportive of the principles set out in the Masterplan.